drewblessing/gitlab-cli/README.md

 Using project ID: `gitlab snippet save 13 16 /path/for/new/file`

 Using project full namespace/project format: `gitlab snippet download user1/project1 16 /path/for/new/file`

-## Project Setup

-_How do I get started?_

-1. _Clone this repo._
-2. _Make sure you have bundler installed. `gem install bundler`_
-3. _Run `bundle install` in the root of the repository._
-4. _Copy config.yml.sample to config.yml and edit the configuration as appropriate._
-5. _Add the repo bin path to your environment PATH variable._

-_How can I find the private token for my user?_

-Login to your GitLab web UI, go to 'My Profile', and select the 'Account' tab.
-Copy the private token from the box and paste into your config.

-_How can I add the repo bin path to my environment PATH variable?_

-Place it in your ~/.bash_profile file.
-You should end up with something like this:
-`export PATH=$PATH:/path/to/gitlab-cli/repo/bin/`

 ## Issues